Kikuchi line drawing

 ##dev.off()

-## This does not lead to further improvement:
+And this does not lead to further improvement:

 ## Treating a horizontal raster row (theta).